 This resource from the CDC provides information on a comprehensive teen dating violence prevention initiative.

 Love Notes is a comprehensive healthy relationship education curriculum that teaches adolescents and young adults (14-24) how to build healthy romantic relationships, prevent dating violence, and improve impulse control.
 The program is designed to build young people's skills for cultivating healthy relationships, selves, and sexual behaviors: planning and pacing relationships and sex, self-efficacy and resilience around relationships, proven communication skills, and understanding how family formation impacts children.
 Love Notes consists of 13 one-hour lessons on decision-making, communication, and sexual and overall safety.
 The program can be delivered in multiple settings, such as community-based organizations, faith based agencies, community centers, social service agencies and resource centers in schools.

-Serving and Working with Young Fathers
+Resources for Serving Young Fathers

 1 Office of Adolescent Health, 2017